codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-08-rm9.md

 London\r\n
 ```

+Locations can be returned in any order.

 ### Notes

-- The tester will only test using the `meters` unit.
+- The tester will always use the `FROMLONLAT` and `BYRADIUS` options when sending a `GEOSEARCH` command.
-- The locations returned can be in any order since we are not implementing `ASC` or `DESC` option.